Samchen2003/Samchen2003.github.io/content/_index.md

         My ultimate goal is to develop multimodal models that are not only powerful in task-solving but also reliable and safe for widespread use.

-        If you are interested in my work, please reach out to collaborate 😃
+        If you are interested in my work, please reach out😃
     design:
       columns: '1'
   # - block: collection